Skip to content

 Of course!
 Drapers at The Greenbrier delivers the mother of all desserts with its banana split and full-featured ice cream bar.
 Massive scoops of vanilla, strawberry and chocolate ice cream, topped with chocolate and pineapple sauce, strawberries, whipped cream and of course sliced bananas.
 Bring the entire family to tackle this treat.

-Now if you’re strolling through downtown White Sulphur Springs or Lewisburg, you’ll want to try Amy’s Market where you can select from 16 flavors of Hershey’s ice cream.
+Now, if you’re strolling through downtown Lewisburg, you’ll want to try Amy’s Market, where you can select from 16 flavors of Hershey’s ice cream.
 Try the ice cream nachos with your choice of sugar cone or waffle cone chips, two scoops of ice cream, two toppings and whipped cream.
 The delicious twist on a savory favorite is sure to satisfy your sweet tooth.

 THE SPLASH DISH

-Located outside at the Greenbrier Valley Aquatic Center, it’s just the right size for the kids to run around, through and from the water shooting up from the ground.
+Located outside at the Greenbrier Valley Aquatic Center, it’s just the right size for the kids to run around in and out of the water shooting up from the ground.
 From late May to early September, this popular "water fountain" attracts kids of all sizes.
 While the little ones are playing, parents or grandparents can sit back, relax and lounge.
 Bring extra towels.
 You may find yourself jumping in!

 Banana split.